 The Gulf of Papagayo is a great paddle boarding destination as it is protected from the wild ocean waters by the Peninsula Papagayo.
 Locations with calm waters and inlets are ideal for beginners.
 It’s especially fun when the waters are clear, generally in the dry season, so you can see marine life from above.
 Many hotels, like the Andaz Resort, have complimentary paddle board rentals that you can arrange right from the beach.

 The Golfo Dulce is also highly recommended as it is protected by the Osa Peninsula.
 There is also an incredible amount of underwater diversity in the safe, protected bay of the Golfo Dulce.
 Marine life like humpback whales and dolphins return to the bay each year to mate.

 Tamarindo is a great paddle boarding beach for a variety of skill levels.
 Off the coast of Tamarindo Beach sits Capitán Island which protects Tamarindo from intense waves and offers a fantastic location for beginning paddle boarding.
 For more of a challenge, paddle boarders can move beyond the island’s protective boarders to the rougher stretches of sea.

-Travelers can also experience a calmer version of stand up paddle boarding on Lake Arenal beneath the Arenal Volcano.
+Travelers can also experience a calm version of stand up paddle boarding on Lake Arenal beneath the Arenal Volcano.
 Lake paddle boarding is a smoother alternative to ocean paddle boarding for in-land adventurists.
 Arenal Volcano paddle boarding is often arranged as a day tour.

 Paddleboarding in Costa Rica is a great way to get out on the water, particularly for those who are either already surfers or prefer not to get soaked!
 There are even some yoga practitioners who swear by practicing out on a paddle board – paddling into the ocean, then carefully balancing in their poses as they float!
 More on Costa Rica yoga here.